-- Set goals for improving compliance with hand hygiene guidelines. - 3.
-Improve compliance with hand hygiene guidelines based on established goals.
+2. Set goals for improving compliance with hand hygiene guidelines.

 Implement evidence-based practices to prevent central line-associated bloodstream infections.
 Note: This requirement covers short- and long-term central venous catheters and peripherally inserted central catheter (PICC) lines.

-1. Educate staff and licensed independent practitioners who are involved in managing central lines about central line-associated bloodstream infections and the importance of prevention.
+Educate staff and licensed independent practitioners who are involved in managing central lines about central line-associated bloodstream infections and the importance of prevention.
 Education occurs upon hire, annually thereafter, and when involvement in these procedures is added to an individual's job responsibilities.